mark8m/course-docs/docs/project-expectations.md

 To ensure you can still run your actions, please set up a Runner on Cybera.
 There are some instructions here: <https://youtu.be/SASoUr9X0QA>

+## Sprint Releases
+To indicate which commit you would like to be evaluated, create a GitHub release by the sprint deadline.
+The release should not be a pre-release or draft release.
+More information can be found here: <https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases>

 ## Meeting Minutes

 Meeting minutes are meant to keep track of what has been discussed during a meeting.